metasploit/resource-portal-data/README.md

 ## Other suggestions

-If you have a more general bug or features to report or suggest for the site itself, feel free to [open an issue][issues].
+If you have a more general bug or feature to report or suggest for the site itself, feel free to [open an issue][issues].

   [site]: https://metasploit.github.io